Intuit raises forecast on demand for DIY tax filing

-Intuit Inc (INTU.O) raised its third-quarter earnings forecast due to strong demand for its online tax-preparation software, TurboTax, in the U.S. tax-filing season and said it aims to double the number of customers in its biggest unit.
+Intuit Inc raised its third-quarter earnings forecast due to strong demand for its online tax-preparation software, TurboTax, in the U.S. tax-filing season.

 Intuit's shares rose 3 percent in extended trading after the company's second-quarter revenue fell less than expected despite a delayed start to the tax-filing season.